-Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are considered community property states.
+Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states.
 Community property states have three different forms of property under the law.
 They are separate property, community property, and quasi community property.

 Community property is property which both spouses own jointly.
 A person must be married in order to acquire community property.
 They must also be domiciled in a community property state.
 This property may be real estate, jewelry, stocks, bonds, and other types of personal property.
 One may locate community property anywhere in the world.
 Either or both spouses may manage, control or direct it.